 Tips and Tricks:

 Your finished stock should be a light, translucent color with a slightly sweet taste.
-For a darker, richer tasting stock caramelize the onions and carrots but cutting the chunks into slices and saute over high heat with a little oil until the natural sugars are drawn out and begin to brown the vegetables.
+For a darker, richer-tasting stock caramelize the onions and carrots but cut the chunks into slices and saute over high heat with a little oil until the natural sugars are drawn out and begin to brown the vegetables.

 Roast your veggies for another way to add richness to the stock.
-Like sauteing, this will bring out the natural sugars and add a lot of flavor.
+Like sauteing, this will bring out the natural sugars and add a lot of flavors.